Webinars

 Working as an actor or in stage management can be rewarding, inspiring and exciting, but it also presents a unique set of challenges.
 Hectic schedules, auditioning for roles, dealing with rejection and working long or anti-social hours are just some of the things that can all impact your mental and physical health.

-Actors’ Trust and BAPAM are delighted to bring you free webinars with therapist Heather Turkington to help you support your wellbeing.
+Actors’ Trust and BAPAM are delighted to bring you free webinars to help you support your wellbeing.
+The sessions are facilitated by experienced practitioners who regularly works with performing artists.

-If you are an actor or stage manager based in the UK and you want to prioritise your wellbeing, please join us for our next series of free webinars, starting at the end of October 2025.
+If you are an actor or stage manager based in the UK and you want to prioritise your wellbeing, please join us for our next series of free webinars, starting 2 March 2026.

 Be the first to know